Ready to sue a towing company? Start by sending them a demand letter.Write Letter

 “(h) A towing company may impose a charge of not more than one-half of the regular towing charge for the towing of a vehicle at the request of the owner, the owner’s agent, or the person in lawful possession of the private property pursuant to this section if the owner of the vehicle or the vehicle owner’s agent returns to the vehicle after the vehicle is coupled to the tow truck by means of a regular hitch, coupling device, drawbar, portable dolly, or is lifted off the ground by means of a conventional trailer, and before it is removed from the private property.
 The regular towing charge may only be imposed after the vehicle has been removed from the property and is in transit.”
 (CA VEH Code Article 22658(h)

-If you are parked illegally then, generally, a tow truck must wait one hour before they can tow your vehicle.
+Generally, a tow truck must wait one hour before they can tow your vehicle if you are parked illegally.
 A few exceptions exist, including if the vehicle is blocking the entrance or exit, if it is in a fire lane, or is within 15 feet of a fire hydrant.

 “(5) Existing law prohibits an owner or person in lawful possession of private property that is held open to the public, or a discernible portion thereof, for parking of vehicles at no fee, from towing or removing, or causing the towing or removal, of a vehicle within one hour of the vehicle being parked, except as excluded.”
 (AB 2210(5))